SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: The SynthForensics Benchmark

+To produce high-fidelity outputs, each generator requires tailored prompts that match its captioning style.
+Following HunyuanVideo's multi-dimensional framework~\citep{kong2024hunyuanvideo}, we employed a Vision-Language Model (VLM)~\citep{zhang2025videollama} to generate structured captions for each source video across eight fields: \textit{short description}, \textit{dense description}, \textit{background}, \textit{style}, \textit{shot type}, \textit{camera movement}, \textit{lighting}, and \textit{atmosphere}.
+From this unified representation we dynamically construct model-specific positive prompts that condition the generators to recreate the source's scene, subjects, and actions by selecting and ordering fields according to each generator's training distribution, and iteratively curate model-specific negative prompts to suppress recurring artifacts (e.g., ``blurry, distorted'').
+Per-generator templates and negative-prompt details are reported in Appendix~\ref{app:benchmark-prompts}.

-\paragraph{Manual Prompt Validation} Each of the 1,363 structured prompts underwent manual field-by-field validation to verify consistency with source video content and detect potentially sensitive or harmful content.
-Following manual review, all prompts were subjected to automated screening using a Large Language Model (LLM)~\cite{dubey2024llama} to detect subtle sensitive content that might have been missed.
-The LLM was instructed to flag references to seven thematic categories: violence and warfare, weapons, vulnerable individuals, political figures and institutions, geopolitical references, national symbols with political connotations, and identifiable real persons.
-Flagged prompts were manually rewritten to neutralize sensitive elements while preserving visual and narrative intent.
-These iterations continued until all prompts passed both human and automated screening.
+Each of the 1,363 structured captions underwent manual field-by-field validation by human annotators to verify consistency with source video content and detect potentially sensitive or harmful content.
+As a complementary safeguard, human-validated captions were then automatically screened by a Large Language Model (LLM)~\citep{grattafiori2024llama}, which flagged references across seven thematic categories (violence and warfare, weapons, vulnerable individuals, political figures and institutions, geopolitical references, national symbols, and identifiable real persons) potentially missed during human review.
+Flagged captions were returned to human annotators for rewriting that neutralized sensitive elements while preserving visual and narrative intent.
+These iterations continued until all captions passed both human and automated screening.
+Detailed protocols are reported in Appendix~\ref{app:benchmark-validation}.

+Additionally, for I2V conditioning, human annotators manually select a reference frame from each source video, prioritizing a large, centered, and sharp face in a neutral and frontal pose that matches the structured caption.
+The frame extraction protocol is detailed in Appendix~\ref{app:benchmark-i2v-frames}.